Tropidophiidae/Java_Steam/README.md

 # How to start
-Use src/test/resources/suite.xml to start all cases (right click on the suite.xml -> Run).
+Use *src/test/resources/suite.xml* to start all cases.
-Also it's possible to start each test separately (right click on the case -> Run).
+Also, it's possible to start each test separately.
 # DownloadInstallSteam test
 * **Step 1** Open *Steam* website.
 * **Step 2** Go to *Install Steam* page.